 How HR teams manage requests has a direct impact on employee experience and job satisfaction.
 That makes it critical for HR teams to have workflows in place that can resolve requests quickly and accurately.

-That can sometimes be a challenge because HR manage a wide range of employee requests including PTO, equipment and facilities needs, employee feedback, requests to update personal information or access documents…the list goes on.
+That can sometimes be a challenge because HR manages a wide range of employee requests including PTO, equipment and facilities needs, employee feedback, and requests to update personal information or access documents.